gitscosh/MeteoNook/README.md

 - Some sort of hosted API
 - Dark mode
 - Toggle to use system-agnostic icons for those stuck on Windows 7 without emoji support

+## How to build and run on your server.
+Those commands are for Linux-based computer.

+apt install npm
+apt install vue
+apt install rustup
+apt install nodejs
+npm install -g yarn

+npm install --force
+npm run build

+Your working website will be in dist folder.
+copy dist folder to a place on your web server.
+you can rename dist to something memorable.